esubshaik/sketch_to_face_generator/readme.md

 3. Then give test input to test.ipynb file and run the test code to display the predicted image.

 ## Project Status

-Please note that this project is still under development.
 The current version is a proof of concept and may not produce fully accurate or complete human face images.
 It is a work in progress, and further development and refinement are needed.

+## Additional Info:
+1. Developed Model on i5 11th gen 8gb ram with Intel Iris Xe Graphics (2gb) (no graphic card)
+2. Run Platform- Jupyter Notebook (Local)